2Emma-zhou/community/docs/Introduction.md

 ## Join Us
-Tier0 Community Edition isn’t just a solution—it’s a movement.
+Tier0 isn’t just a solution—it’s a movement.
 We invite everyone interested in open-source technology to contribute and shape our future together.

 If you like our work, give us a ⭐️ on GitHub—it helps more people discover the project.